leslie0605/blog-on-chain/readme.md

 # blogonchain
 **blogonchain** is a blockchain built using Cosmos SDK and Tendermint and created with [Ignite CLI](https://ignite.com/cli).

+## Consensus-breaking change
+A consensus-breaking change is introduced to the blockchain by adding a tag field in the create-post message.

 ## Get started

 ```